afroborg/eitn30-internet-inside/README.md

 make build deploy
 ```

-To monitor the network traffic on the longge interface, run the following command on one of the PIs:
+To monitor the network traffic on the longge interface, run the following commands of your choice on one of the PIs:

 ```bash
 sudo tcpdump -i longge  # add dst 10.0.0.<transmitter_address> to see only received packages, and src 10.0.0.<receiver_address> to see only sent packages